Writer, musician, educationist

-He is a "Leading Thinker" for the National Education Trust and writes occasional articles and comment for its website.
+He was a "Leading Thinker" for the National Education Trust, writing occasional articles and comment for its website.

 Bernard has advised the UK government Citizenship and Participation.
 He has also worked with the Council of Europe and, in 2007, co-authored with Swedish headteacher Elisabeth Bäckman a manual on the Democratic Governance of Schools for circulation among the 49 member states: drawing closely on his own professional; experience and PhD research, it has been translated into 14 languages so far.
 See Academic writing on school leadership for more details.

 Nearly all the articles included on the pages listed left are Bernard's originals: they may have been edited in the published versions, to some of which hyperlinks are provided.
 They are included here in their original form to allow you to use the Search facility.